 Curriculum:Suzuki Method (Suzuki Movement) is a method of teaching music conceived and executed by Japanese violinist, Shinichi Suzuki.
-In this teaching method, instrumental lesson (especially violin) starts at an early age, and with in an year or so these little kids with their tiny fingers start performing from memory Twinkle, Twinkle Little Star and its variations, Lightly Row, Song of the Wind, Go Tell Aunt Rhody, Come Little Children, and many other beautiful tunes.Furtado School of Music offers this beautiful musical journey for age 4 and above.
+In this teaching method, instrumental lesson (especially violin) starts at an early age, and with in an year or so these little kids with their tiny fingers start performing from memory.They are able to perform tunes such as Twinkle, Twinkle Little Star and its variations, Lightly Row, Song of the Wind, Go Tell Aunt Rhody, Come Little Children, and many other beautiful tunes.Furtados School of Music offers this beautiful musical journey for age 4 and above.
 The students will be trained from the beginning and you will see how easily and skillfully they can do magic with their instrument.
 Sense, feeling and ability too can be easily educated with time and practice and without any doubt, the right environment.

 Structure / Duration:The Curriculum is structured in progressive levels of difficulty and also makes you eligible for formal exams such as Trinity London.
 The duration of each semester is 20 weeks.

 Infrastructure:FSM offers the best infrastructure when it comes to violins.
 We provide the world’s biggest and the best-selling brands at FSM.
 We encourage our children to come together and learn in an environment which feels like an ensemble.
 This helps them in motivating oneself and improving their skills as violinists.